 To make matters worse, Veblen also defined “conspicuous compassion”, the practice of publicly donating large sums of money to charity to enhance the social prestige of the donor.

 There is a school of thought that there is nothing wrong with “conspicuous consumption” behavior overall – it is just a manifestation of prosperity and friendly rivalry.

 The Hedonic Treadmill

-Hedonism argues that pleasure and happiness are the primary aim of human life.
+Hedonism argues that pleasure and happiness are the primary aims of human life.
 The origin of the word comes from the Greek word for delight.

-There has been research into how the happiness baseline can be improved, and whether these improvements can be maintained, but there is no clear result that gives the steps for these.
+Research has been done into how the happiness baseline can be improved, and whether these improvements can be maintained, but there is no clear result that gives the steps for these.
 Acting with intent, towards themes that provide you contentment is one recurring viewpoint for increasing happiness.